switch2osm/switch2osm/serving-tiles/building-a-tile-server-from-packages.md

 permalink: /serving-tiles/building-a-tile-server-from-packages/
 ---

-If you’d like to build your own tile server, using packages can save you a good deal of installation work.
+If you'd like to build your own tile server and are using an older version of Ubuntu, using packages can save you a good deal of installation work.

-These packages work with Ubuntu Linux versions 12.04 LTS (Precise Pangolin) and above.
+These packages work with Ubuntu Linux versions between 12.04 LTS (Precise Pangolin) and and 14.04 LTS (Trusty Tahr).
 After installation, you should have your own working tileserver with the standard OSM Mapnik stylesheet, into which you can import an extract of the OSM data for rendering.

 It is based on the same software that OSM’s own tile server uses: